At a glance: Medicare health insurance in Arkansas

 - More than 646,000 Arkansas residents are enrolled in Medicare.

-- Nearly 30% of Arkansas Medicare beneficiaries are enrolled in Medicare Advantage plans (this is lower than the national average).
+- About 30% of Arkansas Medicare beneficiaries are enrolled in Medicare Advantage plans (this is lower than the national average).

 - 42 insurers offer Medigap plans in Arkansas; the state requires Medigap insurers to offer at least one plan to people under age 65, but they can be charged much higher premiums.

-- There are 27 stand-alone Part D prescription plans available in Arkansas in 2019, with premiums that range from about $13 to $138 per month.
+- There are 31 stand-alone Part D prescription plans available in Arkansas for 2021, with premiums that range from about $7 to $140 per month.
 Nearly half of all Arkansas Medicare beneficiaries have stand-alone Part D plans.

 - Per-enrollee Original Medicare spending in Arkansas is just slightly lower than the national average.

 Medicare enrollment in Arkansas

-As of mid-2020, there were 643,442 residents with Medicare in Arkansas.
-That’s more than 21 percent of the state’s population, versus a little less than 19 percent of the total US population enrolled in Medicare.
+As of September 2020, there were 646,111 residents with Medicare in Arkansas.
+That’s more than 21 percent of the state’s population, versus about 19 percent of the total US population enrolled in Medicare.

 But Medicare eligibility is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or if they have ALS or end-stage renal disease.
 Nationwide, 15 percent of Medicare beneficiaries are under the age of 65, but 22 percent of the people with Medicare in Arkansas are eligible due to disability rather than age.
 Arkansas is tied with three other states — Alabama, Kentucky, and Mississippi — for the highest percentage of Medicare beneficiaries under the age of 65.

 Medicare Advantage in Arkansas

-Private Medicare Advantage plans are an alternative to Original Medicare, and are available in all counties in Arkansas in 2020.
-Plan availability varies across the state, with 10 plans available in Drew County, and 37 plans available in Pulaski County.
+Private Medicare Advantage plans are an alternative to Original Medicare, and are available in all counties in Arkansas for 2021 coverage, although the service areas vary by plan, with availability varying across the state: There are 11 plans available in Howard County for 2021, and 46 plans available in Conway County.